-Apple announced watchOS 4 at its WWDC event in June, and showed off a variety of new features that it will bring to Apple Watches.
+Apple has rolled out watchOS 4 to all Apple Watch owners, who can now access a variety of new features by updating for free.
 One of the new features is called GymKit, which lets you sync your Apple Watch's Workout app with a treadmill or other piece of gym equipment, using its NFC chip - and in this tutorial we explain how this works.

 What is GymKit?